RT-20 (rifle)

-The RT-20 is a Croatian bullpup anti-materiel precision rifle developed by Metallic in Rijeka in the mid-1990s and marketed by RH-Alan.
-It was developed to shoot the thermal sights on Serbian M-84 and T-72 tanks.
-The name itself is actually an acronym of the Croatian word Ručni Top 20, or "Hand Cannon 20mm".
+The RT-20 is a Croatian bullpup anti-materiel rifle developed by Metallic in Rijeka in the mid-1990s and marketed by RH-Alan.
+The name itself is an acronym of the Croatian word Ručni Top 20, or "Hand Cannon 20mm".
 Operating with a bolt action, it houses a single 20mm round and must be reloaded after each shot.
-Given its large caliber, it is one of the most powerful anti-materiel rifles currently in use by any country and is comparable to the South African Denel NTW-20 and the Indian Vidhwansak, with the difference being that the RT-20 is recoilless.
+Given its large caliber, it is one of the most powerful anti-materiel rifles currently in use by any country and is comparable to the South African Denel NTW-20 and the Indian Vidhwansak.

 Specifications

 A unique feature of the weapon is the counter-recoil reactive tube above the barrel.
 This venturi tube funnels gasses from the propellant rearwards and over the shooter's shoulder, similar to that of a recoilless rifle.
-This method of recoil reduction is seldom used in small arms due to the dangerous and highly visible backblast area it generates, the RT-20 is no exception.
-An additional feature that differentiates RT-20 from other anti-armor and anti-material rifles is the placement of the bolt behind the shooter's head.
-This dictates that either the user has a teammate, or they must take the rifle off of their shoulder to reload.
-The former option would usually be preferred, as the latter would be slower and make follow-up shots less precise.
+This method of recoil reduction is rarely used in small arms due to the dangerous and highly visible backblast area it generates, and the RT-20 is no exception.
+An additional feature that differentiates RT-20 from other anti-armor and anti-materiel rifles is the placement of the bolt behind the shooter's head.
+This determines that either the user has a teammate, or they must take the rifle off of their shoulder to reload.

 Chambering 20x110mm Hispano, the rifle fires a 130 gram (2,006 grains) projectile at a muzzle velocity of 850 m/s, producing a massive muzzle energy of 46,962.5 J. It is likely that this cartridge was chosen for logistical reasons as it is also fired by the Zastava M55 anti-aircraft autocannon.
 Such a large amount of energy requires the use of nine lugs on the head of the bolt in an interrupted thread pattern, designed to unlock when turned 60 degrees clockwise.
-The large cartridge size allows for a wide variety of ammunition to be used including AP, API, APIT, HE, HEI, HEIT, SAPHEI, APSD, HE-M, as well as the potential to easily develop future unique loadings such as airburst or guided munitions.
+The large cartridge size allows for a wide variety of ammunition to be used including AP, API, APIT, HE, HEI, HEIT, SAPHEI, APDS, HE-M, as well as the potential to easily develop future unique loadings such as airburst or guided munitions.